javajosh/simpatico/kata/angular/my-project/README.md

   3. Create a new project. `ng new my-project`
   4. Add ngrx to the project. `ng add @ngrx/store`

+## Build and deploy

+Build with `ng build --output-path bundle` (see [ng build options](https://angular.io/cli/build#options))  Point links to [/kata/angular/my-project/bundle/](/kata/angular/my-project/bundle) rather than the default `dist` which is not commited.
+Commit the bundle.

-Later, once things are working, it's important to build (`ng build`) check in the bundle which is in `dist/` and links to the "kata" should point to that directory rather than this one.
-E.g. [/kata/angular/my-project/bundle/](/kata/angular/my-project/bundle).
-This is because the `dist/` directory is ignored by git.
-Also, we need to update the base url to be relative, which is the small addition of `--base-href ./` to the build command or quivalently modify the base href in `index.html/head` to be `<base href="./">`.
+One time: Update the base url to be relative, which is the small addition of `--base-href ./` to the build command or equivalently add `<base href="./">` to `index.html/head`.

 ## Development server